In The News: Woodrow Wilson Foundaton 8 January 2019

 Families and Society Research Unit / UCT

 Come hear me present a short paper on "Social Grants and the World Bank" at this workshop with UCT's Sociology Department, organized by Elena Moore.
-I am looking forward to sharing my work with other scholars researching inequalities, insecurities and intergenerational politics!
+I am looking forward to sharing my work with other scholars researching inequality and intergenerational politics!

 Radio interview: the daily maverick podcast CLIFF CENTRAL / March 2017